Wiredcraft/test-devops/README.md

 - Terraform

 #### Task description
 You need to spawn an infrastructure for new company service from Task 2.
-Please create a Terraform project with cloud provider of your choice to create spawn spawn an infrastructure.
+Please create a Terraform project with cloud provider of your choice.

 ### Task 4.
 Docker and a bit of Dev
 #### Task description